Keller is committed to reducing the carbon intensity of our work and increasing the quality and granularity of our carbon reporting.

 Scope 1 covers our direct emissions.
 These mostly arise from the fuel use of our rigs and Keller vehicles.
 Keller’s 2023 Scope 1 emissions have decreased since 2022.
 Scope 1 fuel emissions are highly dependent on the projects completed annually.
 With fewer projects in the US, as well as a drop off in our more carbon-intensive bucket mixing projects, Keller’s overall emissions have decreased.
 More importantly, the carbon intensity of our operations has decreased.
 This means we have continually decreased or maintained our Scope 1 emissions per £m revenue year on year since 2017.
 This reduction in relative emissions reflects a number of carbon reduction initiatives that were introduced this year.
 All these initiatives are needed to decouple our growing work from absolute Scope 1 emissions.
 Our initiatives are focused around the three stepping stones set out in our equipment decarbonisation strategy: efficiency improvements, alternative fuels and alternative equipment.

-Read about our Scope 1 progress on page 9 of our sustainability brochure.
+Read about our Scope 1 progress in our sustainability brochure.

 Scope 2: Indirect emissions from electricity